 - If a person has the consent of another to engage in violent activity, then the defendant may not be culpable.
 Physicians can defend against battery charges by pointing to patient consent for surgery.
 Sports are also a common area where consent precludes assault and battery charges: If you are playing football, basketball, or hockey, everyone involved understands that there will be incidental or even aggressive physical contact involved.
 As long as your conduct was within the normal bounds of the activity, you should not be guilty of unlawful assault and battery.
 If your conduct is outrageous and outside the normal bounds of the game, such as intentionally hitting a player in the head with a hockey stick or punching another basketball player in the head, then you may not be able to rely on this defense.

 - It is important to note that words alone (except where those words convey a reasonable fear of imminent harm) are never sufficient to justify an assault or battery.
 No insult is so severe as to justify attacking another person.
 Provocation may be used, however, to mitigate other criminal charges.
 Murder, for example, may be reduced to voluntary manslaughter if the defendant can show that they were provoked on the spot into homicide rather than planning it ahead of time.

 Reach out ASAP for Help with Assault and Battery Charges in Ventura County

-Attorney Paul Tyler has handled every time of assault and battery case in his career.
-Each case is different.
-To learn more, please call Paul Tyler at (805) 889-9000.
-He will answer your call personally…you will not be required to go through a secretary, paralegal or associate attorney.
-Call for a free consultation.
+Seasoned Ventura criminal defense lawyer Paul Tyler has handled every type of assault and battery in his career.
+Each case is different, and Mr. Tyler will tailor his representation to the facts and circumstances of your case and your specific needs.
+To learn more, please call Paul Tyler at 805-889-9000.
+He will answer your call personally.
+You will not be required to go through a secretary, paralegal or associate attorney.
+Call today for a free consultation.